I am a Paris based historian of technology and cultural researcher, specialized in the field of mobility studies.

 During my PhD-thesis, I participated in two transnational and interdisciplinary research projects: First, the Daimler and Benz Foundation hired me to examine the cultural dimensions of autonomous driving.
 Second, the Forum Vie Mobiles – a think tank supported by the French National Railways SNCF – asked for expertise on the imaginary of trains.
 My contribution focused on the cultural signification of the railway in cinema.

-Currently, my research interests are centered on the history of robotics, computer history and artificial intelligence: I am writing a book (Oct.
+Currently, my research interests are centered on the history of robotics, computer history and artificial intelligence: I finished a book (Oct.
 2017 – Oct.
-2019) about forty years of research on autonomous driving (1960-2000) in Japan, the United States and Germany.
-This transnational study on pioneers, innovations and technological change is structured in three parts: The US-chapter will present the research on mobile robots at Stanford (Shakey, Stanford Cart), the ALV-program of the DARPA, the researches of Carnegie Mellon University (NavLab), the Demo ’97 (PATH) and Demo I-III of the army.
+2022) about fifty years of research on autonomous driving (1950-2000) in Japan, the United States and Germany.
+This transnational study on pioneers, innovations and technological change is structured in three parts: The US-chapter presents the research on mobile robots at Stanford (Shakey, Stanford Cart), the ALV-program of DARPA, the researches of Carnegie Mellon University (NavLab), Demo ’97 of PATH and military programs (Demo I-III).
 The chapter about Japan is centered on the research of Sadayuki Tsugawa of the Mechanical Engineering Laboratory in Tsukuba.
 The chapter about the German research efforts details the 4-D approach of Ernst-Dieter Dickmanns and presents the research vehicles VaMoRs, VamP and the Prometheus-program (87-94) of the European Union.
-The book project is financed by the Federal Ministry of Defence, Germany.
+The book project was funded by the Federal Ministry of Defence, Germany.